 The Mobile Sites assessment is available in 19 languages.

 Available languages: simplified Chinese, traditional Chinese, Dutch, English (UK), English (US), French, German, Italian, Japanese, Korean, Polish, Portuguese, Portuguese (Brazil), Russian, Spanish, Spanish (Latin America), Thai, Turkish, and Vietnamese

 A passing score on the Mobile Sites assessment is valid for 12 months after the date that you passed the assessment.
 You'll be notified when your assessment is about to expire, and will need to retake the assessment by the expiration date to maintain your certification.

 Your Mobile Sites certification demonstrates that you're recognized by Google as an expert in mobile site design and development.
 Here's what you can say to current and prospective clients about this recognition:

 - Your Mobile Sites certification recognizes that you're a certified mobile site developer.

-- You received this accreditation after successfully passing the Mobile Sites exam administered by Google Partners.
+- You received this accreditation after successfully passing the Mobile Sites assessment administered by Academy for Ads.

 Here are some additional guidelines about communicating your certification:

-- You may only refer to yourself as certified if you, personally, have passed the certification exam.
+- You may only refer to yourself as certified if you, personally, have passed the certification assessment.
 It's not enough for a co-worker to be certified.